Ashley leads the Associate Competencies Engagement (ACE) Program for the firm’s litigation associates.

 Overview

-Ashley represents a wide range of companies in employment and complex business disputes, whether matters are pending in federal or state court or before an administrative agency.
-Her areas of focus include:
+Prior to leading this associate-focused initiative as ACE Counsel, Ashley represented a wide range of companies in employment disputes in federal and state court and before administrative agencies.
+Her areas of focus included:

-Ashley provides practical business and legal solutions in all areas of employment law compliance, and she regularly counsels and trains employers on a wide variety of matters including hiring and firing, employment agreements, leaves of absence, disability issues, wage and hour compliance, and preventing discrimination, harassment and retaliation.
+In her practice as an employment lawyer, Ashley has extensive experience counseling and training employers on a wide variety of matters including hiring and firing, employment agreements, leaves of absence, disability issues, wage and hour compliance, and preventing discrimination, harassment, and retaliation.
 Ashley also has conducted sensitive workplace investigations for employers.

 News & Insights